fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-4/assignment-4.md

 #### Task 1: Creating an empty page

 Create a web page to host your visualizations.
-You should start by defining the div elements that will serve as the parament element for your individual visualizations (check [here](https://fmiranda.me/courses/cs424-slides/05-d3.pdf) to refresh your memories).
+You should start by defining the div elements that will serve as the parament element for your individual visualizations (check [here](https://fmiranda.me/courses/cs424-slides/05-d3.pdf)).
 Ideally, you should also define the *size* of each element in a style sheet -- make sure you use percentage as opposed to size in pixels.
 After you have outlined the position of your visualization elements in your screen, create a JavaScript file (main.js) that will contain the code to (1) load your data and (2) generate your visualizations.
-Again, revisit [this](https://fmiranda.me/courses/cs424-slides/05-d3.pdf) lecture to make sure you are familiar with the interaction between HTML and JavaScript.
+Again, check [this](https://fmiranda.me/courses/cs424-slides/05-d3.pdf) lecture to make sure you are familiar with the interaction between HTML and JavaScript.

 For a possible starting point, you can check [this](template.zip) template.
 This is just a template, and you should not expect it to satisfy *all* the requirements of the assignment.
 In other words, do not simply paste your previous Vega-lite specifications into the .js file, without adequately addressing questions of interaction, size, and positioning.
 The zip file contains three files: ``index.html`` containing six div elements, ``style.css`` defining the position of the divs, and ``script.js`` with the code to generate the Vega-lite visualizations.